- Pettengill Hall, Room 367

 Infant and Toddler Child Care

 As a member of Maine’s National Infant & Toddler Child Care Initiative, Nigro helped draft the state’s guidelines for infant-toddler child care.
-She has recently co-authored a piece for the Maine Policy Review (coming out in September 2009) about the topic of quality in early child care.
-She continues to work with the state team on the training of child care providers.
-Students in one of her classes recently helped to evaluate an infant mental health training program for providers.
+She has recently co-authored a piece for the Maine Policy Review about the topic of quality in early child care.
+Students in one of her classes recently helped to evaluate an infant mental health training program for child care providers.

 Play-Based Learning in Early Childhood